 Matt and his wife Patty have been residents of Pittsford for 20 years and live on Briar Patch Road.
 Their daughters, Alyssa and Danielle, are graduates of Pittsford Sutherland High School.
 You may email him by clicking here.

 Mary is married, has two step-children and 3 grandchildren.
-You may email her by clicking here.
+She is always eager to receive comments and ideas from our residents; you may email her by clicking here.

 Kate Bohne Munzinger was elected to Town Board in November of 2015.
 She formerly served the Town of Pittsford as Communications Director from 2009 to 2012.